 ASSOC.
-PROF. DR. MOHAMMAD FIRDAUS LOW ABDULLAH DEAN.
-FACULTY OF COMMUNICATION & CREATIVE DESIGN, SEGI UNIVERSITY
+PROF. DR. MOHAMMAD FIRDAUS LOW ABDULLAH DEAN, FACULTY OF COMMUNICATION & CREATIVE DESIGN.
+SEGI UNIVERSITY

 Assoc.
-Prof. Dr. Firdaus holds a PhD in Communications Organizational Master's of Science in Corporate Communications from Universiti Putra Malaysia (UPM), a Masters in Economic, specialising in Economic Development & Planning and a Bachelor of Arts in Economics with honours from International Islamic University Malaysia (IIUM).
+Prof. Dr. Firdaus holds a PhD in Organizational Communications and a Master's of Science in Corporate Communications from Universiti Putra Malaysia (UPM), a Masters in Economic, specialising in Economic Development & Planning and a Bachelor of Arts in Economics with honours from International Islamic University Malaysia (IIUM).